nivethagnan/SOFE3650U-Final-Project/README.md

 ## Introduction

 Our final project is going to be based on a previous software project where we implemented a grocery shopping application called Smartshop.
 Smartshop was made with the goal to give customers a more convenient and easier shopping experience during COVID-19.
+Our project goes for three different iterations; Iteration 1: Establishing an Overall System Structure, Iteration 2: Identifying Structures to Support Primary Functionality, and Iteration 3: Addressing Quality Attribute Scenario Driver (QA-6).

 ## Table of contents
  * [Project Proposal](https://github.com/nivethagnan/SOFE3650U-Final-Project/tree/main/Project%20Proposal)